Jim Justice

-James Conley Justice II (born April 27, 1951) is an American businessman and politician who has served as the 36th governor of West Virginia since 2017.
-Justice had a net worth of $1.2 billion in September 2018, making him the wealthiest person in West Virginia, though it has declined to $513.3 million as of October 2021.
-He inherited a coal mining business from his father and built a business empire with 94 companies, including the Greenbrier, a luxury resort in White Sulphur Springs.
+James Conley Justice II (born April 27, 1951) is an American politician and businessman serving since 2025 as the junior United States senator from West Virginia.
+A member of the Republican Party, he served from 2017 to 2025 as the 36th governor of West Virginia.
+Justice was once a billionaire, but his net worth had declined to $664.2 million as of 2025.
+He inherited a coal mining business from his father that included 94 companies.
+He and his family own the Greenbrier, a luxury resort and National Historic Landmark in White Sulphur Springs.

-In 2015, Justice announced his candidacy for governor in the 2016 West Virginia gubernatorial election.
+In 2015, Justice announced his candidacy for governor in 2016.
 Although a registered Republican before running for governor, he ran as a Democrat and defeated the Republican nominee, Bill Cole.
-Less than seven months after taking office, Justice switched back to the Republican Party after announcing his plans at a rally with U.S. president Donald Trump in the state.
-In the 2020 gubernatorial race, he was reelected over Democratic challenger Ben Salango.
+Less than seven months after taking office, Justice switched back to the Republican Party after announcing his plans at a rally with President Donald Trump in the state.
+He was reelected in 2020.

+Justice was elected to the Senate in 2024, winning the seat previously held by Joe Manchin.
+Defeating U.S. representative Alex Mooney in the primary and the Democratic nominee, former Wheeling mayor Glenn Elliott, in the general election, Justice became the first Republican to win that seat since 1956.

 Early life and education

-James Conley Justice II was born in Charleston, West Virginia, the son of James Conley Justice and Edna Ruth (née Perry) Justice.
-Justice grew up in Raleigh County, West Virginia.
-He enrolled at the University of Tennessee on an athletic scholarship for golf, but transferred to Marshall University.
+James Conley Justice II was born to James Conley Justice and Edna Ruth (née Perry) Justice in Charleston, West Virginia.
+He grew up in Raleigh County, West Virginia, graduating from Woodrow Wilson High School in Beckley in 1969.
+He enrolled at the University of Tennessee on an athletic scholarship for golf but transferred to Marshall University.
 At Marshall, he was a two-year captain on the Thundering Herd golf team.
 He earned his bachelor's degree and Master of Business Administration from Marshall.